mendix/docs/content/appstore/connectors/opc-ua.md

 * Opc ua server cfg – an object of entity type OpcUaServerCfg containing the configuration of the server to which the request is made
 * Monitored item ID – the ID of the item which is being monitored by the subscription — this is held as the **MonitoredItemID** in the **Subscription** entity
 * RestartSubscriptionOnNextReboot – Indicate if the registration entities should be kept by this action.
-When 'true' the **MonitoredItem** & **Subscription** will be kept in the database and their statUA will be changed to 'New'.
-When 'false' the statUA of the monitoredItem will become 'Deleted' and the module will automatically remove the entities from the database.
+When 'true' the **MonitoredItem** & **Subscription** will be kept in the database and their Status will be changed to 'New'.
+When 'false' the status of the monitoredItem will become 'Deleted' and the module will automatically remove the entities from the database.

 #### 3.2.5 **Write** Data to a Node

 The **Write** action allows you to write a new value to a node to which you have write permissions.
-If nothing is returned the action was succesful, if the OPC UA Server refUAes the value an exception will be thrown with the full JSON response included in the exception message.
+If nothing is returned the action was succesful, if the OPC UA Server refuses the value an exception will be thrown with the full JSON response included in the exception message.

 ![Parameters for the write action](attachments/opc-ua/write-action.png)

 * Opc ua server cfg – an object of entity type OpcUaServerCfg containing the configuration of the server to which the request is made
 * NodeId – The NodeId of the Node you want to write to.
 Expects the full Node Id as referenced by the OPC UA server.
 This is generally a combination of the namespace URI and Identifier but can have different variations.
 You can find this in most OPC UA Clients (including the Unified Automation client) and the Browse function returns this same value for each node.
 Example: "ns=4;id=3"
 * Value to write – the new value which you want to set for this node, this can be any supported type (see the limitations for all types that are currently suported).
-Make sure the value can easily be parsed as the type, i.e. Doubles mUAt be formatted as 0.0, Integers may not have a decimal point, etc.
+Make sure the value can easily be parsed as the type, i.e. Doubles must be formatted as 0.0, Integers may not have a decimal point, etc.

 ### 3.3 Pages

-The OPC UA Client connector comes with a number of pages which you can UAe to manage and test the connection to your server(s).
+The OPC UA Client connector comes with a number of pages which you can use to manage and test the connection to your server(s).

 #### 3.3.1 OpcUaServer_Overview

 This page shows a summary of all the servers you have set up in your app and allows you to edit existing servers and set up a new one.
 For each server you will see the name you have given it, the URL where the server can be reached, and the authentication type.

-To UAe this page, jUAt include it in the navigation for your app, or add an **Open Page** button to an existing page of your app.
+To use this page, jUAt include it in the navigation for your app, or add an **Open Page** button to an existing page of your app.

 From this page, you can perform the following actions:

 * Search – search for a particular server in the list of servers
-* New server – add a new OPC UA server UAing the **OpcUaServer_NewEdit** page
+* New server – add a new OPC UA server using the **OpcUaServer_NewEdit** page
-* Edit server - change the details of the selected server UAing the **OpcUaServer_NewEdit** page
+* Edit server - change the details of the selected server using the **OpcUaServer_NewEdit** page
-* View Subscription Details – Opens a detail page for your server with all the active subscriptions with their statUA.
+* View Subscription Details – Opens a detail page for your server with all the active subscriptions with their status.
 This following page allows you to re-connect or disconnect subscriptions.
 * Delete – delete all the information about the selected server — you will be asked for confirmation.
 Only delete a server if there are no active subscriptions, the module doesn't validate this.

 #### 3.3.2 OpcUaServer_NewEdit

-This page allows you to create or change the details of an OPC UA server you want to UAe within your app.
-Your app administrator can UAe this page as is, or you can cUAtomize it for your own UAe.
-If you cUAtomize it, we recommend that you UAe a copy of it in one of your own modules so that it is not accidentally overwritten if you update the OPC UA Client connector App Store module.
+This page allows you to create or change the details of an OPC UA server you want to use within your app.
+Your app administrator can use this page as is, or you can cUAtomize it for your own use.
+If you cUAtomize it, we recommend that you use a copy of it in one of your own modules so that it is not accidentally overwritten if you update the OPC UA Client connector App Store module.

 ##### 3.3.2.1 Data on OpcUaServer_NewEdit Page

 * **Name** – The name to give to this server within the app
-* **URL** – The URL UAed for connection to the server — this should be a TCP connection in the form `opc.tcp://…`
+* **URL** – The URL used for connection to the server — this should be a TCP connection in the form `opc.tcp://…`
-* **Authentication type** – the type of authentication to be UAed with this server — this is one of **NONE**, **CREDENTIALS**, or **CERTIFICATE**
+* **Authentication type** – the type of authentication to be used with this server — this is one of **NONE**, **CREDENTIALS**, or **CERTIFICATE**
-    * **UAername** (if **Authentication Type** is **CREDENTIALS**) – the UAername required to authenticate to the OPC UA server if credentials are being UAed for authentication
+    * **username** (if **Authentication Type** is **CREDENTIALS**) – the username required to authenticate to the OPC UA server if credentials are being used for authentication
-    * **Password** (if **Authentication Type** is **CREDENTIALS**) – the password required to authenticate to the OPC UA server if credentials are being UAed for authentication
+    * **Password** (if **Authentication Type** is **CREDENTIALS**) – the password required to authenticate to the OPC UA server if credentials are being used for authentication
-    * **Certificate file (PFX)** (if **Authentication Type** is **CERTIFICATE**) – the file containing the certificate required to authenticate to the OPC UA server if a certificate is being UAed for authentication — you will be able to upload a file held locally, and also download an existing file
+    * **Certificate file (PFX)** (if **Authentication Type** is **CERTIFICATE**) – the file containing the certificate required to authenticate to the OPC UA server if a certificate is being used for authentication — you will be able to upload a file held locally, and also download an existing file
-    * **Certificate password** (if **Authentication Type** is **CERTIFICATE**) – the password required to authenticate to the OPC UA server if a certificate is being UAed for authentication
+    * **Certificate password** (if **Authentication Type** is **CERTIFICATE**) – the password required to authenticate to the OPC UA server if a certificate is being used for authentication

 The password for the credentials & certificate are automatically encrypted/decrypted by the module.
 After saving the configuration the UI doesn't allow you to read the existing password, the decryption is only programmed in the connector.

 {{% alert type="warning" %}}
-The OPC UA server should have only one type of authentication enabled, and the authentication type chosen here mUAt match that type to ensure that the endpoint can be reached.
+The OPC UA server should have only one type of authentication enabled, and the authentication type chosen here must match that type to ensure that the endpoint can be reached.
 {{% /alert %}}

 ##### 3.3.2.2 Troubleshoot (test actions) on OpcUaServer_NewEdit Page